Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 The provided defaults, while illustrative, typically will not work.

-IMPORTANT – these lines are treated as actual PHP program code.
+IMPORTANT – these lines are PHP program code.

 define